 But does it really work for them?
 Obvious not!

-Zuckerberg now realizes, moving fast and breaking things not just slowing everyone down but also causing harm and pissing a whole lot of people off users, business owners, investors, employees, and policy-makers.
-Which in turn causing a huge black eye to the company’s image and reputation.
+Zuckerberg now realizes, that moving fast and breaking things not just slows everyone down but also causes harm and pisses a whole lot of people off users, business owners, investors, employees, and policy-makers.
+Which in turn caused a huge black eye to the company’s image and reputation.
 Not to mention the negative impact on user experience, customer trust and satisfaction.